 We awarded the iPad Air 4 the full five stars following our in-depth review, so how can Apple possibly improve upon it for the inevitable next version?
-Well, here are five areas it could consider.
+Well, here are five areas it could consider along with the latest news and leaks for Apple’s iPad Air 5.

 1. Switch to a ProMotion display